 Keep your Apple ID secure.
 Your iCloud data and account details for services like the App Store and Apple Music are accessible through your Apple ID.
 Keep your Apple ID secure on iPhone to prevent any unauthorized access to data on iCloud and access to some of the features of device such as location information, notifications, personal information etc.

-Do not connect to any open or public wireless network.
-Always connect and use application while connecting to trusted wireless network.
-Do not connect to wireless network with misconfigured or old configuration such as WPS enabled, use of WEP, WPA1 mechanism in wireless network.
+Do not connect to any unknown wireless network to use the internet services.

 Do not connect to any untrusted Bluetooth devices.
 Further keep Bluetooth option disabled if not being utilized.